jerenner/emsim/doc/emsim_notes.md

 ![](fig/20210820/edge_initial_guess.png)

-a minimization of -L gives:
+a minimization of -L using `scipy.optimize.minimize` with the 'Nelder-Mead' method gives:

 ![](fig/20210820/edge_fit.png)